rafid29mehda/Multimodal-Image-Fusion/README.md

      - Long-term studies on clinical outcomes of fused imaging.
      - Standardization of fusion protocols across institutions.
      - Enhancing accessibility in low-resource settings.
-   - **Your Contribution**: Highlight how your ICE skills (e.g., signal processing for registration, data analysis for AI models) can address these challenges.
+   - **the Contribution**: Highlight how the ICE skills (e.g., signal processing for registration, data analysis for AI models) can address these challenges.
 8. **Conclusion**
    - Summarize the current state of multimodality image fusion for cancer diagnosis.
    - Emphasize its transformative potential for improving diagnostic accuracy and patient outcomes.
-   - Reinforce your readiness for PhD research by connecting the review to your academic goals.
+   - Reinforce the readiness for PhD research by connecting the review to the academic goals.

 **Step 5: Write and Revise**
 - **Draft the Paper**: